Heads up! This post may contain compensated links which means I get a small tip for telling you about awesome stuff I love!🤘

-If you feel like your 2019 was a total write-off as far as your self-motivation to build an online presence went, here’s a few things to keep in mind before you write YOURSELF off as well.
+If you feel like your last year of business was a total write-off as far as your self-motivation to build an online presence went, here are a few things to keep in mind before you write YOURSELF off as well!

 How to overcome laziness even if you think you could win a competition in laziness against a geriatric cat!

 Unless you're wildly neglecting the basic duties of your life, such as showing up to a job regularly enough to pay rent and feed yourself, you're probably overusing the word 'lazy'.

 Most of us are overworked, tired, and unmotivated to achieve more than the basic demands of our work and self-care.
 We call ourselves lazy when we fail to push ourselves to go beyond the basic requirements of our daily lives.